Skip to main content

 File Tagging with @: Enhance AI Context for Faster Developer Workflow

 One of the biggest challenges with AI coding assistants is providing the right context.
-Instead of copy-pasting code or Agent searching for where to start repeatedly, Forge's file tagging system lets you reference any project file with simple @filename syntax and tab completion.
+Instead of copy-pasting code or Agent searching for where to start repeatedly, Forge's file tagging system lets you reference any project file with simple @[filename] syntax and tab completion.
+You can even tag specific line ranges within files using @[filename:startLine:endLine] to focus on exactly the code that matters.

 This guide shows you how to use file tagging effectively - including when it works great and when it doesn't.